grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "I am coming with you.
 If the sub with the ram is coming in, we need to get the _Gnat_ off as quickly as possible.
 I will explain the plan on the way."
 Said Hemi.

 Hemi had Shakes swap places with him, and standing down in the _Gnat_ received the heavy explosive units that a straining Owen and Shakes lowered down to him.
-After those it was only a matter of minutes to pass down all the odds and ends into the _Gnat_.
+After that it was only a matter of minutes to pass down all the odds and ends into the smaller boat.

 When it looked like everything was aboard, Shakes climbed down and joined Hemi in the _Gnat_.